jlamonade/budgie/README.md

 ## Description

 Budgie is a progressive web app that allows the user to track their budget online using a mongo database and offline using indexedDB.
-The app uses a cache first retreival strategy saving bandwidth and allows the user access to their data and update their data while offline.
+The app uses a cache first retrieval strategy saving bandwidth and allows the user access to their data and update their data while offline.

 ## Table of Contents